 Only our old normal didn’t exist anymore!

 The brothers had moved on to form a new band.
-Many people who we had gone to church with no longer attended there.
+Many people who we had gone to church with had moved away or no longer attended there.
 The family had new friends and new jokes we weren’t in on.
 Even though they were glad to have us back, it was a lonely place.
 I didn’t like this new normal at all.

 Why couldn’t everything be like it was before we left?

 I was so angry with God, questioning why He would allow us to move back to this!
 Why couldn’t He have stopped us from moving in the first place?
 I was blaming Him for OUR choices.

 God had a huge plan for our lives right around the corner, but we couldn’t see it through the regretful tears.
 We even bought a house as a way of digging in our heels to get that old normal back.
 But that old normal was gone, and it couldn’t be recovered.

 Six months later—after much fit throwing, humiliation, and tears—we gave in.

 We made the choice to give up our will and ask God what His will was.

 We prayed for a few days and one night my husband said, “I feel that we’re supposed to return to Arizona and this time make it work.”